 ATTORNEY GENERAL WILLIAM TONG BIOGRAPHY

 During his service in the legislature, Tong was the author and driver of several pieces of landmark legislation, leading the state’s efforts against gun violence and domestic violence and in support of criminal justice reforms.
 He led passage of the Connecticut Second Chance Act, Domestic Violence Restraining Order Act, Lost and Stolen Firearms Act, the Act Protecting Homeowner Rights, and the Act Protecting Schoolchildren.

 A Connecticut native, Tong grew up in the Hartford area and attended schools in West Hartford.
-He graduated from Phillips Academy Andover, Brown University and the University of Chicago Law School.
-He has practiced law for the last 18 years as a litigator in both state and federal courts, first at Simpson Thacher & Bartlett LLP, in New York City and for the past 15 years at Finn Dixon & Herling LLP, in Stamford.
+He graduated from Phillips Academy Andover, Brown University, and the University of Chicago Law School.

-Tong is the oldest of five children, and grew up working side-by-side with his immigrant parents in their family’s Chinese restaurant.
-He and his wife, Elizabeth, live in Stamford with their three children and too many pets.
-Elizabeth is Vice President of Tax for North America for Diageo Corporation.
+Tong is the oldest of five children and grew up working side-by-side with his immigrant parents in their family’s Chinese restaurant.
+He and his wife, Elizabeth, live in Stamford with their three children and way too many pets.
+Elizabeth is the Vice President of Tax for North America for Diageo Corporation.
 In quieter moments, General Tong likes to fly fish (and tie flies), try all the great foods and restaurants across Connecticut and is an amateur carpenter and cook.